 In many IT departments, the operating model hasn’t changed much since the days of Alan Turing: a device fails, a ticket is raised and an engineer fixes it.
 This is costly, disruptive and frustrating for end users.

 By contrast, industries like aviation now use predictive maintenance to fix components before they fail, using sensor data and real-time analytics.
-Our approach brings that same model to EUC:
+The impact?
+Lower costs, reduced carbon footprint, and better user experience.

 In 2019, the University of Leicester faced the familiar challenge: